-The core analysis of this report highlights that progress since 2015 towards setting TACs in line with scientific advice overall has been insufficient, with almost half of the TACs assessed still exceeding the advice for 2020, the year of the CFP's MSY deadline.
-Overall, the third round of post-Brexit TACs set for 2023 are an improvement compared to previous years, but one quarter of the assessed TACs still exceeded the advice (Figure 1).
 This shows that we are travelling in the right direction, but not doing so fast enough and the destination - sustainable fishing limits across the board - is still a long way away if we continue along the current trajectory.
-Moreover, this report explicitly focuses on the theoretical sustainability of the agreed TACs, and does not explicitly consider mixed fisheries or ecosystem impacts, since the analysis is based primarily on the single-stock headline advice provided by ICES.
+Moreover, this report explicitly focuses on the theoretical sustainability of the agreed TACs, and does not explicitly consider mixed fisheries or ecosystem impacts, since the analysis is based primarily on the single-stock headline advice provided by ICES which so far is neither fully ecosystem-based nor explicitly geared towards stock rebuilding.
 The actual sustainability on the water, reflecting non-compliance with fisheries rules that often lead to TACs being overshot, as well as mixed fisheries and ecosystem dynamics, is likely to be much lower than the sustainability on paper suggested by this report.

 The situation looks slightly better in terms of the overall volume of TACs set above advice, the extent of the excess and the average percentage difference per TAC/advice comparisons, than in terms of the percentage of the number of TACs.
-However, for 2023 just over 6% of the overall TAC tonnage was still made up of TACs set above advice (down from 16% in 2021 and 7% in 2022, Figure 2), the overall TAC excess above advice still accounted for 3% of the overall TAC volume (slightly down from 4% in 2022, Figure 3).
-Meanwhile the average percentage difference dropped to an all-time low of 1% in 2023 (down from 20% in 2020, 8% in 2021 and 3% in 2022, Figure 5).
+However, for 2024 just below 6% of the overall TAC tonnage was still made up of TACs set above advice (down from 16% in 2021 and 7% in 2022 and 2023, Figure 2), the overall TAC excess above advice still accounted for 3% of the overall TAC volume (slightly up from just under 3% in 2023, Figure 3).
+Meanwhile the average percentage difference dropped to an all-time low of almost -3% in 2024 (down from 20% in 2020, Figure 5).